 Sepsis, also known as septicemia, is a life-threatening condition wherein the body exhibits extreme immune response to infections.
 The immune system compounds spread through the bloodstream, triggering widespread tissue inflammation.
 Septic shock is a severe state of sepsis causing organ failure.
 Every year, more than 75,000 infants and children develop severe sepsis in the US (1).

-Early medical intervention is vital to prevent long-term complications.
+Early medical intervention is vital to prevent long-term complications and death.
 Parents can significantly reduce the risk of sepsis in babies by avoiding infections through immunizations and following good hygiene standards.

 This post tells you about sepsis in babies, its causes, signs and symptoms, treatment, and possible prevention.